Reviews You Can Rely On

 While our team does the best we can to ensure a wide variety of foot shapes are considered in our scoring, the best way for you to know if the boot is for you is to try it on.
 Many online retailers offer generous return policies so that you can try on the boot to ensure it is the right one.
 We suggest ordering a few pairs in different sizes with the intention of returning the ones that don't work.

 Once the boots arrive, try them on with the socks you plan on hiking in.
 If you are wearing them for multiple seasons and have thicker socks for winter, throw those on and see how the boots feel.
-Keep in mind you will want a little wiggle room in the toe box for normal swelling as you hike.
+Keep in mind you will want a little wiggle room in the toe box for normal swelling as you hike in addition to steep descents that will cram your toes into the front of the boot.
 Point your toes, go up the stairs, and walk around on unstable surfaces to see how the boot flexes or if there are any pinch points.
 If you require specific support, consider using insoles.
 Once you've found a fit that works, start getting excited because you're on your way to hiking in your perfect boot.

 If you're ordering online, select a retailer with a good return policy so you can return anything that isn't a good fit.